WHUzhusihan96/myTransferlearning/README.md

 [2019.5.7]---I upload some papers in `other traditional TL algorithms`

-**Except for algorithms mentioned above, others are not cleared up yet.**
+**Except for algorithms mentioned above, others are not fully completed yet.**

 ---